Poisson quasi-Nijenhuis deformations of the canonical PN structure: Deformations of the canonical PN structure

 \section{Deformations of the canonical PN structure}

-In this section we start from the canonical PN structure on $\RR^{2n}$ (described in Example \ref{exa:defo-ide}) and we apply Theorem \ref{thm:def-conv} to recover the PN (respectively PqN) structure of the open (respectively closed) Toda lattice.
-In \cite{FMOP2020} we used a preliminary version of Theorem \ref{thm:def-conv} to construct the PqN structure of the closed Toda lattice out of the PN structure of the open one.
+In this section we start from the canonical PN structure $(\mathbb R^{2n},\pi,N)$, described before Example \ref{exa:defo-ide}, and we apply Theorem \ref{thm:def-conv} to recover the PN (respectively PqN) structure of the open (respectively closed) Toda lattice.
+The traces of the powers of $N$ are simply $H_k=\frac1{2k}\Tr(N^k)=\sum_{i=1}^n p_i^k$, so that from the physical point of view the starting point is nothing but the free-particle case.
+On the contrary, in \cite{FMOP2020} we used a preliminary version of Theorem \ref{thm:def-conv} to construct the PqN structure of the closed Toda lattice out of the PN structure of the open one.